 Company should enter into a Premier Support Agreement with Microsoft.

-Company should report bugs to the Development Team in a timely fashion, and respond to requests for more information as required for troubleshooting activities in a timely fashion.
+Company should report bugs to the Development Team in a timely fashion, and respond to requests for more information for troubleshooting activities in a timely fashion.
 Company should consider installing hot fixes or implementing workarounds if requested by Microsoft as a resolution to a serious issue

 Company should provide a database backup and at least one database workload trace to Microsoft within 45 days of acceptance into the JDP, provided they are running SQL Server 6.5 or above when accepted into the program.
 Microsoft will provide instructions to Company.